Nephrology Fellowship (Arizona)

 - Simulation center.
 A multidisciplinary simulation center is used in various training scenarios, including simulation of central line placement and ultrasound-guided renal biopsy.

 The Nephrology Fellowship at Mayo Clinic in Arizona fulfills the requirements for subspecialty training in nephrology as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Medical Education.

-You will be eligible to take the American Board of Internal Medicine subspecialty examination in nephrology upon successful completion of this fellowship.
+You will be eligible to take the American Board of Internal Medicine subspecialty examination in nephrology upon successful completion of the Nephrology Fellowship.

 The Nephrology Fellowship at Mayo Clinic in Arizona began in July 2013.
 One fellow is admitted to the program each year.